-- If you’re navigating wet or soft ground conditions, super-float tires have a footprint that’s 85 percent larger than conventional tires for extra flotation.
+- If you’re navigating wet or soft ground conditions, super-float tires have a footprint that’s 85% larger than conventional tires for extra flotation.

-The tire of choice in demolition applications, solid tires are completely constructed from extra-tough rubber – no inflation required.
+When downtime due to a flat tire is not an option, solid tires are your very best choice.
+The best skid-steer tire in demolition applications, solid tires are constructed completely from extra-tough rubber – no inflation required.
 Although they can still sustain damage in rough applications, solid tires won’t go flat and are unlikely to be ruined by a single incident, lasting three times longer than pneumatic tires.
 The trade-off: You’ll experience a bumpier ride, and solid tires are heavier than pneumatic tires.
 Bobcat offers one style of solid tire.

 - Their conical aperture design offers low vibration for greater rider comfort.

 - Massive tread depth ensures great performance in severe applications.

 Equipping your machine with the best skid-steer tires for the job ensures you superior traction, flotation, wear and overall performance when you need it most.
 Check out Bobcat Company’s lineup of available tires, then talk with your dealer to find the best skid-steer loader tires for you and get a set of your own.